AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

 !!!
 Note

     The runtime certificate and private key configuration do not work with other boards.

 ## Build and flash the device
 0. Connect the nRF9160 DK board to a USB port of your machine.
+0. Enter the command line interface on your machine and change the directory to the one where you set up the Zephyr project (usually, it's `~/zephyrproject`).
 0. Go to your local **Anjay-zephyr-client/demo** directory
 0. Set manifest file to `west-nrf.yml`, and do `west update`: